rohit1901/boom-router/README.md

 - To create custom routing components, use routing hooks.
 - For traditional applications with pages and navigation, use the component-based API.

-Check out the [FAQ and Code Recipes](#faq-and-code-recipes) for advanced topics like active links, default routes, and server-side rendering.
+Check out the [Tips and Tricks](#tips-and-tricks) for advanced topics like active links, default routes, and server-side rendering.

 ### Available Methods